Prayer

 On Sundays we create space to allow the Holy Spirit to speak to us as well as us asking God to bring heaven to earth as we bring before Him recent events in the news.
 We want to grow more natural and spontaneous praying for others and ourselves anywhere and anytime.

 There’s different ways to get involved in gathered prayer times at South Harbour Vineyard.
-We have a short time of prayer at 3.15pm prior to our Sunday gathering on the balcony of our venue.
-Once a month we have a church prayer Zoom room online on a Wednesday night.
+We have a short time of prayer at 3.15pm prior to our Sunday gathering.
+Then we have a regular church prayer time on Zoom.

 Each year we also participate in the Thy Kingdom Come global prayer initiative, which focuses prayer in the period between Ascension Day and Pentecost Sunday.
-As part of our participation, we have a Prayer Day and church members are involved in praying prophetically for someone else in the congregation.
+As part of our participation, we have a Prayer Day (which can include fasting, for those able to do this) and church members are involved in praying prophetically for someone else in the congregation.

 “The prophetic prayer initiative was great to be a part of.
 It encouraged me to step out of my comfort zone, practice listening to the prompting of the Holy Spirit and intercede for other believers.
 It is also encouraging to see how God speaks to others who pray for you.”